 A: Yes, just like in a regular classroom setting.
 In addition, students will complete coursebook assignments, participate in pair work and discussion, and will get the added bonus of a hands-on approach to learning about NYC!

 A: On the rare days when it rains in the morning or if it gets too hot, classes will switch to one of our carefully selected indoor venues or be taken on one of our many cultural or educational field trips located in indoor locations.
 New York City is full of great museums and semi-secret indoor public spaces.

 A: This is one of the advantages of being outdoors: students will make the most of the space and natural airflow rather than being inside in a crowded classroom and using Air Conditioning.
 We recommend that each student brings a mask for public transport and a small bottle of hydroalcoholic gel to sanitize their hands as often as needed.

 Q: My child has a food allergy, how will this be handled?

-A: Any health and dietary requirements (allergies, special diets, medical conditions, etc…) need to be included in the enrollment form, so that we can inform the host at the time of booking.
-Staff and families will be aware of these and take them into account at meal times.
+A: Any health and dietary requirements (allergies, special diets, medical conditions, etc…) need to be included in the enrollment form so that we can inform the host at the time of booking.
+Staff and families will be aware of these and take them into account at mealtimes.

 Q: What if my child is homesick and wants to go home?

-A: The first couple of days are often quite daunting, as students adjust to a new country and customs, new language, and new friends.
+A: The first couple of days are often quite daunting, as students adjust to a new country and customs, a new language, and new friends.
 This is normal and usually goes away after they’ve settled in.
-If the homesickness persists however, your child can go home but please note that no refund will be possible and the school will not be held responsible for extra charges involved (change of flight etc…).
+If the homesickness persists, however, your child can go home but please note that no refund will be possible and the school will not be held responsible for extra charges involved (change of flight, etc…).
 We recommend that you encourage your child to stay in New York though, as we know from experience that after the initial fear of the unknown, our students have a great time and don’t want to leave!